Money is a topic that often makes people uncomfortable, including pastors.

 Here are a few reasons why:

-- They don’t want to be perceived as showing favoritism.
-They don’t want other church members to assume that those who give the most money to the church get special treatment.
-If this perception is prevalent, it can hurt their ability to lead those of lesser means.
+1. They don’t want to be perceived as showing favoritism.
+They don’t want other church member to assume that those who give the most money to the church get special treatment.
+If this perception is prevalent, it may hurt their ability to lead those of lesser means.

-- They don’t want to actually show favoritism.
+2. They don’t want to actually show favoritism.
 They know their heart.
 And they know that they will be tempted to cater to those who give most to the church.
-So they guard themselves from these temptations by setting up policies that prevent them from accessing giving records.
+So they guard themselves from these temptations by setting up policies that do not allow them to have access to giving records.

-- They don’t want to be lumped in to a small group of pastors that abuse their influence.
-There are a few pastors out there who have used their position to manipulate church members.
-While the vast majority of pastors do not do this, they want to avoid being grouped with those who do.
+3. They don’t want to be lumped in to a small group of pastors that abuse their influence.
+There are a few pastors out there who have used their position to manipulate their members.
+While the vast majority of pastors have never done this, they do not want to be grouped with those who do.